merginit/merginit.com/src/lib/blog/posts/01072025-choosing-your-database.md

 ---
 title: 'How to Choose Your Database: A Comprehensive Guide'
-description: "A deep dive into database selection with CAP theorem, ACID vs BASE models, and comprehensive analysis of relational, NoSQL, NewSQL, and time-series databases to help you make informed decisions."
+description: 'A deep dive into database selection with CAP theorem, ACID vs BASE models, and comprehensive analysis of relational, NoSQL, NewSQL, and time-series databases to help you make informed decisions.'
 date: '2025-07-01'
 categories:
   - database